PureVPN Review 2025: Is the Low Cost Worth It?

 In 2021, PureVPN moved its headquarters from Hong Kong to the British Virgin Islands to maintain its commitment to protecting user privacy.
 It also completed its fourth audit in 2023, which proved successful for its no-logs policy.

-• PureVPN prices and subscriptions
+Prices and subscriptions

-You'll also have three subscription length options, and the longer you subscribe, the cheaper the overall subscription.
-The Standard two-year subscription costs $1.96/mo and is fairly affordable, especially next to competitors like NordVPN.
-If you choose to subscribe to the Standard plan for only one year, the price goes up slightly to $3.74/mo, while paying monthly costs $5.82/mo.
+You'll also have four subscription length options, and the longer you subscribe, the cheaper the overall subscription.
+The Standard two-year subscription costs $2.14/mo (billed every two years) and is fairly affordable, especially next to top-tier competitors like NordVPN.
+(Though with the best VPN services like NordVPN, all the bells and whistles are included at no additional cost.)

 Plan 1-month cost 1-year cost 2-year cost Learn more

 In addition, you can pay with cryptocurrency via CoinGate.
-However, this option is nonrefundable and it was occasionally unavailable.
+However, this option is nonrefundable, and it was occasionally unavailable.

-Features PureVPN Standard PureVPN Plus PureVPN Max
+Features Standard Plus Max

 Device-level encryption